istio/istio/samples/httpbin/README.md

 You can also test the httpbin service by starting the [sleep service](../sleep) and calling httpbin from it.

 A third option is to access the service from outside of the mesh through an Ingress Gateway.
-The [Control Ingress Traffic](https://istio.io/docs/tasks/traffic-management/ingress/) task explains how to do it.
+The [Ingress Gateways](https://istio.io/docs/tasks/traffic-management/ingress/ingress-control/) task explains how to do it.